 This option is available for students who need to spread the 1,000-hour clinical requirement over more terms.
 To participate in the five-year plan, students must complete all coursework (except those courses listed below) prior to beginning clinical work.
-They will also be expected to enroll in and pay for an additional term of internship.
+They will also be expected to enroll in and pay for internship.
 Students electing this alternative five-year plan must inform the department chair and redesign their program of study to reflect this plan prior to entering practicum.
-Note that financial aid is not available to students who register for less than five (5) credits per semester, which applies to this plan during the term practicum is taken.
 The Alternative Fifth-Year Plan would adjust the Four-Year Plan as follows: